emptymalei/deep-learning/dl/time-series/timeseries-forecast.naive.md

 !!! warning "Truncated SES is Biased"

-    Naively speaking, if the history is constant, we have to forecast the same constant.
+    Naively speaking, if history is constant, we have to forecast the same constant.
 For example, if we have $y(t) = y(t_0)$, the smoothing

     $$
     y(t) = \alpha (1 + (1-\alpha) + \cdots) y(t_0)